The better you know who you’re talking to, the more effectively your message will land.

 By listening to audience commentary about each product you offer, you can discover those that are attracting negative comments, which may in turn be affecting the entire brand.

 Doing this enables you to figure out new viewpoints you can introduce to the discussion to sway audience feelings, and specific customer objections that you need to address.

 Grouping common complaints, questions and comments

 While conducting social listening, you may realize common issues your audience keeps bringing up.
 Whether they refer to your brand as a whole, to certain products, or to recurring questions, grouping them can help you form a defined strategy for addressing each of them.

 For example, if you’re experiencing audience complaints about a particular problem, you can create a template response in the engage module so you’re able to address it quickly.

-Social listening isn’t merely about discovering current audience opinion.
+Social listening isn’t merely about discovering current audience opinions.
 You can use it to get an idea of where your industry as a whole is headed.

 This gives you the chance to plan your social media strategy in advance of changes in your space, as well as modify other aspects of the business to keep pace with shifting customer expectations.

 Insights here can be broad, from the content audiences are engaging with to changes in their product preferences.